Blue is the new Green…

 Utilities - Recovery Consumption

 As a Landsec managed asset Bluewater has set challenging energy and carbon reduction targets.
 Bluewater will reduce its energy and carbon intensity by 40% by 2030 on a 2013/14 baseline.
-In the past year Bluewater has completed a project which enables passive ventilation of the malls.
-This has saved Bluewater over £100,000 per annum in avoided.
+Bluewater uses passive ventilation of the malls which saves us over £100,000 per annum in avoided costs associated to mechanical ventilation.

 We are committed to a continual process of upgrading of the lighting technologies at Bluewater to ensure that they are as efficient as possible.
-For example, we are trailing new sensor and LED technologies in our multi storey car parks that could reduce our electrical consumption by up to 80%.
+Our external lighting replacement project commences Summer 2018.
+Being completed over a 3 month programme, this project will save Bluewater 650,000kWh annually.

 Bluewater is proud that it has achieved 100% diversion from Landfill since June 2009, we currently recycle over 90% of all waste being produced on the site.